 There are two entrances to Palatine Hill, one on the Via Fori Imperiali, the other on Via San Gregorio.
 The exits are located at the Arch of Titus and the Mamertino prison.

-Practical Information & Tips for Visiting Palantine Hill
+Practical Guide & Tips for Visiting Palantine Hill

 Virtual Tour: You can take virtual walking tour of the Palatine Hill here.